pfreshman/mix-xaas-java-samples-docs/content/docs/tts.md

  -p,--params <params>                    json file containing tts parameters.
 Default: params.json -l,--logFile <logFile>                  log file path and name.
 Default: tts.log -s,--insecure                           By default a secure TLS connection is established with NLUaaS.
 Specify this flag if connecting to a non-secure deployment of NLUaaS (e.g. on-prem).
 Default: false
- -v,--voices                             Get available voices instead of synthesize audio.
+ -ntts,--ntts                            Specify this flag to use Microsofts neural TTS engine.
+Default: false -v,--voices                             Get available voices instead of synthesize audio.
 Default: false -tt,--trxnTimeout <trxnTimeout>         Time in ms to wait for tts request to complete.
 Default: 20000 -ct,--connectTimeout <connectTimeout>   Time in ms to wait for connection.
-Default: 2000 -i,--iterations <iterations>            Number of iterations to run in parallel.
+Default: 3000 -i,--iterations <iterations>            Number of iterations to run in parallel.
 Default: 1 -b,--batchMode                          Batch mode reads the file specified in textInput and loops through processing each line of text.
 Default: false
+ -vn,--voiceName <voiceName>             Voice talent name to use.
+Optional - over-rides the value set in the params file.
+Default:
+ -vm,--voiceModel <voiceModel>           Voice model to use.
+Optional - over-rides the value set in the params file.
+Default:
  ```

 ## Running a TTS Request